The popularity of video streaming services has skyrocketed over the past few years.

 Piracy or practicality: Is it OK to share your streaming account login?

-Many of the services allow simultaneous streaming on multiple devices, which would seem to encourage the sharing of accounts.
+Many streaming services allow simultaneous streaming on multiple devices, which would seem to encourage the sharing of accounts.

-So how does your favorite streaming service feel about you passing along your account info with your friends and family?
-Here are their official positions (or at least as close to official as we could find):
+So how does your favorite streaming service feel about you passing along your account info to your friends and family?
+Here are their official positions (or at least as close to official as we could find) on password sharing:

 For the record, Netflix CEO Reed Hastings said in 2016 that sharing logins is par for the course for his streaming service.